ZaKyng/ZakyntOS/README.md

   Once uploaded, the LCD should show a startup animation and enter the Menu;

 License

-Open-source project for educational and hobbyist use; Developed by ZaKyntos — Hobby Electrical & Software Engineer;
+Open-source project for educational and hobbyist use; As long as no one claims it as their own creation, you are free to use, modify, and share; Developed by ZaKyntos — Hobby Electrical & Software Engineer;